varun93/ui-autogen/README.md

 ### Extending the framework
  The extensibility to the framework is provided by [Redux middlewares](https://redux.js.org/docs/advanced/Middleware.html).

+ Certain modules might want to **transform** the formData before it is set to the redux store and might want to a **reverse transformation** before it sends the form data back to the server.
+Middlewares comes in handy in those cases.

  If there is a need to transform the formData before setting it to the redux store, we could use a middleware which taps into `SET_FORM_DATA` action.

 ```
 const middleware = store => next => action => {